-Harrington’s Emergency Care Centers (ECC) provide immediate, compassionate medical care 24-hours a day, 365-days a year from seasoned physicians and highly-trained nurses, with much shorter wait times than surrounding facilities.
+Harrington’s Emergency Care Centers (ECC) in Southbridge and Webster provide immediate, compassionate medical care 24-hours per day, 365 days per year, with much shorter wait times than surrounding facilities.

-Harrington’s Emergency Departments are staffed by Associated Physicians of Harvard Medical Faculty Physicians (APHMFP) of Beth Israel Deaconess Medical Center (BIDMC).
+Our award-winning Emergency Departments are staffed by highly-trained nurses and by Associated Physicians of Harvard Medical Faculty Physicians (APHMFP) of Beth Israel Deaconess Medical Center (BIDMC).

 Read some of our patient testimonials:

 “… We felt grateful we were in such good hands…”

 “… We cannot say enough wonderful things about the care…”

 “…A textbook example for best practices in care…”

 We also pride ourselves on these additional advanced clinical opportunities: